Tennis: Isner upsets Zverev to win Miami Open

 The victory capped a superb tournament for Isner, who endured a difficult start to 2018 which included an early-round exit at Indian Wells in his lead-in to Miami.

 "I couldn't have scripted this.
-I came into this tournament, I won one ATP [World Tour] match all year and was playing very poorly," Isner said after his win.
+I came into this tournament, I won one ATP [World Tour] match all year and was playing very poorly," Isner said.

 "I won my first match in three sets and that's how tennis goes - you start to gain a little confidence and next thing you know things start to roll your way."